California scrambling to obtain virus protection gear - KVIA

 To address potential staffing shortages, Newsom said he would consider waiving some graduation requirements for fourth-year medical students and nursing students who were doing clinical rotations when the outbreak arrived to more quickly get them into the field.
 He also suggested retirees might pitch in.

 Meantime, the Navy hospital ship Mercy departed San Diego on Monday for Los Angeles to treat non-coronavirus patients.
-The 1,000-bed ship is expected to arrive in less than a week, Capt.
+The 1,000-bed ship is expected to be ready to receive patients in less than a week, Capt.
 John R. Rotruck said.

 “We definitely have a sense of urgency,” Rotruck said.

-Doctors will be able to perform surgery in nine operating rooms and the ship will be able to treat intensive care patients.
+Doctors can perform surgery in nine operating rooms and the ship will be able to treat intensive care patients.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.